wskoly/k_pass/README.md

 - [License](#license)

 ## Description
-- The package has a function named `GenPass()` which can generate random passwords and OTP which contains random UpperCase, LowerCase, Special and Numeric Characters.
+- The package has a function named `GenPass()` which can generate random passwords and OTP which contains random UpperCase letters, LowerCase letters, Special and Numeric Characters.
 - By default the generated password will be a mixture of random UpperCase letters, LowerCase letters, Special and Numeric Characters, and the length will be also a random number between 16-32.
 - User can customize the password generation by passing some arguments to the generation function.
 - User can customize the password length by passing a numeric value to the `length` parameter.
-- There 4 other boolean parameters to control the generated password's characters.
+- There are other 4 boolean parameters to control the generated password's characters.
   - boolean `upper` parameter for UpperCase Letters.
   - boolean `lower` parameter for LowerCase Letters.
   - boolean `special` parameter for Special Characters.
   - boolean `number` parameter for Numbers.
 - By default, all the boolean parameters will be false.
-This will generate a random password of mixed charset.
+This will generate a random password consist of mixed characters.
 - To enforce custom charset, one should pass True value to the parameters regarding those charsets.

 ## Installation